5 Most Common Mistakes Beginner Writers Make

 3. Procrastinating and avoiding your writing

-Creative writers are as good at coming up with stories as they are coming up with excuses not to write them.
+Some writers are as good at coming up with stories as they are at coming up with excuses not to write them.

-But taming, or even utilising, your urge to procrastinate can be a powerful means for improving your writing.
+Taming your urge to procrastinate is a powerful way to improve your writing.

 4. Not creating a daily writing ritual

-Whatever you’re working on – whether it be an article, blog post, novel, poetry collection, or memoir – getting words down on paper every day is vital.
-One word, or ten pages; it doesn’t matter the output, as long you write consistently.
+Whatever you’re working on – whether it be an article, blog post, novel, poetry collection or memoir – getting words down on the page every day is vital.
+One word, or ten pages; it doesn’t matter the output, as long as you write consistently.

 Take, for instance, Flannery O’Connor’s routine: